mkang315/CST-YOLO/README.md

 | [YOLOv7](https://github.com/WongKinYiu/yolov7) | 0.977 | 0.829 | 0.883 | 0.9 |
 | **CST-YOLO** | **0.984** | 0.869 | **0.928** | **0.927** |

-**Table 2.2&nbsp;&nbsp;&nbsp;&nbsp;Performance comparison of YOLOv5x, YOLOv7 and CST-YOLO for CBC.
+**Table 2.2&nbsp;&nbsp;&nbsp;&nbsp;Performance comparison of YOLOv5x, YOLOv7 and CST-YOLO on the CBC dataset.
 Results are APs for each blood cell type and mAP@0.5 for overall performance.
 RT-DETR only prints average precision and average recall.
 The best results are shown in bold.**
 | Model | WBC | RBC | Platelets | Overall |
 | :-------: | :-------: | :-------: | :-------: | :-------: |